dsathyakumar/a11y-auditor/README.md

 #### TIP :
 ---------------------------------------------------------
-Its recommended to use a11y-auditor to run accessibility audit for A, AA, AAA compliance on your web pages.

-The great way would be to include it as part of your Dev tests itself via the chai-a11y plugin.
+Its recommended to use a11y-auditor to run accessibility audit for A, AA, AAA compliance on your web pages as part of your Dev testing (unit tests) itself via the chai-a11y plugin.

 [chai-a11y](https://github.com/pranavjha/chai-a11y) is a chai plugin available as an [npm](https://github.com/pranavjha/chai-a11y) module which consumes a11y-auditor and helps run tests and conduct audits.